 Common Signs of Anxiety at the Vet: How Does Veterinary Anxiety in Dogs Manifest?

 Anxiety can manifest in different ways for different individuals.

-Dogs don’t speak our language, so it is important that we learn to read their body signals and be on the lookout for signs of stress.
+Dogs don’t speak our language, so it is important that we learn to read their body signals and be on the lookout for the subtle signs of stress.
 Most stress signals work in conjunction with others; they rarely occur in isolation.
 So, make sure you look at the whole dog, nose to tail.

 Watch for behavior that is unusual for your dog, specifically.

 Some of the common symptoms of anxiety at the vet include:

 - Your dog screams at the vet.
 Vocalization is not uncommon for a dog who is feeling overwhelmed.
 Dogs vocalize for a number of reasons, but if your dog’s vocalizations sound like a scream or cry, whimper or whine, your dog is likely feeling fearful or anxious.

 - Your dog shakes or trembles at the vet.
 You know that feeling when you’re waiting at the dentist’s office?
 Or when you’re about to jump out of a plane (ok, maybe not, but I am sure you can imagine!)
 Shaking is a response of your nervous system that we call fight or flight.
 When your dog is faced with something potentially scary, stress hormones are preparing the muscles to either fight or run, resulting in trembling or shaking.